Elcaro-Software/Rsms-project/NON-LICENCE.md

 Don't worry, and use and contribute to the repository in any way you seem fit and contributes to the aims and purpose of this project and broader scope of the **Elcaro project**.

-The only exception to the previous is that what is mentioned under the terms of the Licence denial (see below).
+The only exception to the previous is that what is mentioned under the terms of the **Licence Denial** (see below).

 ---

+# LICENCE DENIAL

 What IS explicitly denied is that you or anyone else has a licence or right to deny us any rights in concern of the usage, contribution and development of this repository.

-So, you don't have a licence to:
+In particulare, you don't have a licence to:
 * Kill us
 * Sue us
 * Penalize us
 * Exploit us
 * Harm us

-What is denied also is that there exists the licence or right to:
+More generally, what is denied also is that there exists the licence or right to:
 * Exploit nature and/or people.
 * Privately own (the fruits of) nature and (other peoples) human labor.

----

-# LICENCE DENIAL

-### *Nobody has the right to privately own the fruits of nature and others people labor.*
+## *Nobody has the right to privately own the fruits of nature and others people labor.*

 Nature does not have an owner - it belongs to anyone and all of us, and we all depend on it.